 Once your chimney is clean, remove all of the ashes and debris from your firebox.
 Be sure the debris is completely cooled before removing it.
 Place the debris into an empty container.
 Once most of the debris has been removed, sweep or vacuum out the remaining smaller pieces.
 When you are ready to light the fire in your wood burning fireplace, make sure the damper is wide open.

 Burn Your Wood Cleanly

 Use only composition logs, real wood or white matte paper in your fireplace.
 Any other materials could potentially damage your flue and harm the health of everyone living in your home.
 If you’re burning a composition log in your wood burning fireplace, choose material that produces fewer pollutants.
-Creosote and soot build-up inside your chimney can cause a potential dangerous fire inside your chimney.
+Creosote and soot build-up inside your chimney can cause a potentially dangerous fire inside your chimney.

 You can avoid this dangerous situation by refraining from burning resinous wood such as pine and evergreen boughs.
 These materials can leave creosote residue inside your flue which can flare into an uncontrollable fire.
 Whenever possible, use hardwoods such as birch, oak, or maple.
 These woods have less sap and produce less soot and creosote accumulation.
 They will burn a hot fire for a long time but are also generally more expensive than other woods.

 Build a small fire with lots of heat by burning paper and kindling together.
 As the fire gets bigger, add larger pieces of kindling.
 Add hardwood logs to your fire to keep it hot.
 A small hot fire will produce smaller amounts of dirty smoke.